-5. What are the affects of low population density?
+5. What are the effects of low population density?

 Having a low population density has both benefits and downsides.

-Some of the benefits include; lower cost for land in the area since there are less people and therefore less demand, there is less congestion on roadways, less pollution, and fresher produce.
+Some of the benefits include; lower cost for land in the area since there are fewer people and therefore less demand, there is less congestion on roadways, less pollution, and fresher produce.

 Some of the downsides of low population density are; less efficient productivity, longer commute times, less diversity of social groups, and lower wages.

-All of these benefits and downsides would be reversed when looking at high density area, i.e. the benefits would become downsides.
+All of these benefits and downsides would be reversed when looking at the high-density areas, i.e. the benefits would become downsides.